CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 If you're still facing issues after installing or updating plugins, here are some practical troubleshooting steps to help you identify and fix common problems.

-When working with Capacitor plugins via CLI commands, developers often encounter challenges that can disrupt their workflow.
+When working with React Native plugins via CLI commands, developers often encounter challenges that can disrupt their workflow.
 Below is a guide to help you address these issues effectively.

 ### Diagnostic Tools